We mobilized 58,766 new family planning acceptors for services.

 Duration: Jan.
 2020 to Apr.
 2022

-This European Union-funded project focusing on improving livelihoods by food diversification, enhancing market opportunities and better maternal and child nutrition is being implemented in partnership with Caritas Switzerland (lead), Agency for Accelerated Regional Development (AfARD), and Advance Afrika.
-The aim is the change the food production and consumption patterns through training and raising awareness, as well as improving market access to advance livelihoods (especially household nutrition) and increase resilience of poor subsistence farmers in West Nile and Acholi regions.
+This European Union-funded project focusing on improving livelihoods by food diversification, enhancing market opportunities and better maternal and child nutrition has been implemented in partnership with Caritas Switzerland (lead), Agency for Accelerated Regional Development (AfARD), and Advance Afrika.
+The aim was to change the food production and consumption patterns through training and raising awareness, as well as improving market access to advance livelihoods (especially household nutrition) and increase resilience of poor subsistence farmers in West Nile and Acholi regions.

-Farmers will be trained in sustainable and climate smart crop and livelihood production to support the production of healthy and diversified foods.
-We will also be supporting market linkages to increase crop yield productivity.
-We are conducting training in post-harvesting and business development, and directing producers to market opportunities.
-Additionally, this project addresses maternal and child health issues through community-based initiatives and the distribution of micro-nutrient supplements and de-worming.
-ALENU also focuses on nutrition and population growth issues through sexual reproduction health education on family planning, women's empowerment and access to health services and products.
+Farmers were trained in sustainable and climate smart crop and livelihood production to support the production of healthy and diversified foods.
+We also supported market linkages to increase crop yield productivity.
+We conducted training in post-harvesting and business development, and directing producers to market opportunities.
+Additionally, this project addressed maternal and child health issues through community-based initiatives and the distribution of micro-nutrient supplements and de-worming.
+ALENU also focused on nutrition and population growth issues through sexual reproduction health education on family planning, women's empowerment and access to health services and products.

-5,000 vulnerable small-hold farmers and their households will receive service and product bundles, including training.
+5,000 vulnerable small-hold farmers and their households received service and product bundles, including training.

 PELARD-N: Protection & Empowerment of Land Rights Defenders in Northern Uganda